 - Keep children away. - Supervise children in the same room as this appliance. - Alert children and adults to the hazards of high temperatures. - Do NOT operate with protective barriers open or removed. - Hot while in operation!
 Keep clothing, furniture, draperies and other combustibles away.
-Contact may cause skin burns! - Installation MUST comply with local, regional, state and national codes and regulations. - Consult local building, fire officials or authorities having jurisdiction about restrictions, installation inspection, and permits.
+Contact may cause skin burns! - Do NOT over-fire your unit. - Installation MUST comply with local, regional, state and national codes and regulations. - Consult local building, fire officials or authorities having jurisdiction about restrictions, installation inspection, and permits.